-Everyone involved in the shipping and freight industry would have come across various clauses and stamps on a Bill of Lading..
+Everyone involved in the shipping and freight industry would have come across various Bill of Lading clauses and stamps..

-There are specific reasons why Bill of Ladings have clauses typed or stamped on them ..
-Here we will discuss these clauses in relation to “containerized” shipments only..
+There are specific reasons why a Bill of Lading has clauses typed or stamped on them..
+In this article we will discuss these clauses in relation to “containerized” shipments..

 Standard/Normal Clauses that appear on a bill of lading and what it signifies

-Special Clauses that are sometimes requested by customers which some carriers allow at their discretion
+Special Bill of Lading Clauses that are sometimes requested by customers which some carriers allow at their discretion

 - 14 (or “x” number) demurrage or detention free days at destination – By showing this clause on the bill of lading, the carrier is confirming the demurrage or detention or combined free days at destination that is offered to the client